 In addition to the principal and interest payments due under the SLR Facility, the Company was required to pay a final payment fee to SLR upon the earlier of prepayment, acceleration or the maturity date of the SLR Facility equal to 4.95% of the principal amount of the term loans actually funded.
-If the Company prepaid the SLR Facility prior to their respective scheduled maturities, the Company will also be required to pay prepayment fees to SLR equal to 3% of the principal amount of such term loan then-prepaid if prepaid on or before the first anniversary of the Term C Funding Date, 2% of the principal amount of such term C Funding Date, or 1% of the principal amount of such term loan then-prepaid if prepaid after the second anniversary of the Term C Funding Date, or 1% of the principal amount of such term loan then-prepaid if prepaid after the second anniversary of the Term C Funding Date, or 1% of the principal amount of such term loan then-prepaid if prepaid after the second anniversary of the Term C Funding Date.
+If the Company prepaid the SLR Facility prior to their respective scheduled maturities, the Company was also be required to pay prepayment fees to SLR equal to 3% of the principal amount of such term loan then-prepaid if prepaid on or before the first anniversary of the Term C Funding Date (as defined in the SLR Facility), 2% of the principal amount of such term loan then-prepaid if prepaid after the first anniversary and on or before the second anniversary of the Term C Funding Date, or 1% of the principal amount of such term loan then-prepaid if prepaid after the second anniversary of the Term C Funding Date.

 The Company was also required to pay SLR an exit fee upon the occurrence of (a) any liquidation, dissolution or winding up of the Company, (b) any transaction that results in a person obtaining control over the Company, (c) the Company achieving \$100 million in trailing twelve-month net product revenue or (d) the Company achieving \$125 million in trailing twelve-month net product revenue.
-The exit fee for liquidation, dissolution, winding up or change of control of the Company is equal to 2% of the principal amount of the term loans actually funded.
-The exit fee for achieving either \$100 million or \$125 million in trailing twelve-month net product revenue is equal to 1% of the principal amount of the term loans actually funded or, if both net product revenue milestones are achieved, 2% of the principal amount of the term loans actually funded.
+The exit fee for liquidation, dissolution, winding up or change of control of the Company was equal to 2% of the principal amount of the term loans actually funded.
+The exit fee for achieving either \$100 million or \$125 million in trailing twelve-month net product revenue was equal to 1% of the principal amount of the term loans actually funded or, if both net product revenue milestones were achieved, 2% of the principal amount of the term loans actually funded.
 The exit fee was capped at 2% of the principal amount of the term loans actually funded.